You Oughta Know: Legacy

-Cover versions
+Covers and remixes

 "You Oughta Know" has been covered by several artists, such as Britney Spears (left) and Beyoncé (right).

 Britney Spears performed the song during her 2009 The Circus Starring Britney Spears tour.
 Mike Bruno of Entertainment Weekly wrote, "she rocked it.
 What better way to silence the critics than to step up to the mic, say to hell with it all, and spew some of that bile.
 Hot, confident Britney, live vocals, a dash of rebellion…" After a number of Jonathan Coulton's fans compared Morissette's cover of "My Humps" to his cover of "Baby Got Back", he covered "You Oughta Know" himself.

 The song was sampled by American R&B singer Beyoncé during her 2009 I Am...
 World Tour, her I Am...
 Yours residency in Las Vegas, as well as at the 2010 Grammys and her historic headlining Glastonbury Festival Performance.